SangameshPK-2003/TinDog-Bootstrap/readme.md

 ### 7. Community and Support

 Bootstrap has a large and active community of developers.
 Access forums, GitHub repositories, and other resources to seek help, share knowledge, and stay updated on the latest developments in the Bootstrap ecosystem.

-## Demo

-To see demo of this project, simply visit [Tindog Website](https://sangameshpk-2003.github.io/TinDog-Bootstrap)

 ## Usage